RoryWirch/writeups/ocp4-postgres-db/how-to-build-a-db.md

 - completion_time : timestamp without timezone
 - creation_time : timestamp without timezone

 Once you've done this, your tables tab should look like this.
-The table names and column names have been hilighted.
+The table names and column names have been highlighted.

 <img src="docs/pg-admin-finished-tables.png"/>